janetzki/Clinical-Trial-Management-Using-Blockchain-Technology/README.md

 ```
 sudo npm start
 ```
-This should open the platform in your browser.
-You can also access it at `localhost:80`.
+You can now access the platform at `localhost:80` in your browser.

 Use MetaMask to connect to the Ganache blockchain.